SIX WAYS to SWEETEN and DEEPEN OUR CLOSENESS by EMBRACING TENDERNESS

 TENDER CONFLICT RESOLUTION and MUCH MORE

 In our conflict chapter we’re going to walk you through what we call “tender conflict resolution.”
-We’ve included an exercise called S.A.V.E. to show you the structure of the process so you can use it if you wish.
+We’ve included an exercise called the S.A.V.E.
+Process to show you the steps so you can use it if you wish.

 You can see from the list of the Six Ways that there is more to be learned than tender conflict resolution.
 Each of the Ways makes a major contribution to the joy of living tenderly together.

-Most of the seven chapters — “Why Tenderness” plus one chapter for each Way — include suggested exercises, and every chapter includes original poetry.
-We’ve designed this to be an easy and quick read, averaging 15 to 20 minutes per chapter.
+Most of the seven chapters (“Why Tenderness” plus one chapter for each Way) include suggested exercises, and every chapter includes original poetry.
+We’ve designed this to be an easy and quick read, averaging about 20 minutes per chapter.

-Meanwhile, the six chapters that are here today contain the core elements of living tenderly together.
+The chapters contain the core elements of living tenderly together.
 In these pages, we believe you’ll find many ways to help you sweeten and deepen your closeness by embracing tenderness.

 We’ve been a couple since 1984.
 Cheryl is a retired hospice social worker and Bob is a retired family mediator.
 We both have a university certification in conflict resolution that we earned while Bob was completing his master’s degree.

 In 1992, we trained to become a Leader Couple in the Association for Couples in Marriage Enrichment, now known as Better Marriages (bettermarriages.org).
 We have presented workshops at marriage enrichment conferences at the local, regional and national level, on topics including “Living Tenderly Together,” “Tenderness, Fun and Romance,” “Tenderness and Desire” and “Beyond Anger: Embracing Conflict and Each Other.”

-A favorite story of our relationship is about the love poem Bob wrote to Cheryl for Valentine’s Day several years ago.
+A favorite story of our relationship is about the love poem Bob wrote to Cheryl for Valentine’s Day some years ago.
 It has become a sweet and tender love song by popular singer-songwriter, Erin Bode: “The Moon Is Ours Tonight.”
 Together with Viktor Krauss, Erin composed the music and then added her delightful voice.
 The story is in our BLOG (see in headings above, or in CONTENTS, above, if you are viewing this on your phone).
-The song can be heard on Spotify and elsewhere.
+The song is available on iTunes, YouTube and elsewhere.

 THE PATH OF SWEET TENDERNESS